OpenSight/StreamSwitch/README.md

 StreamSwitch is an open source framework(library) of streaming media server for scalable and multi-protocol network environment.

-Generally speaking, a live media stream as well as a replay stream can be input to StreamSwitch, from a specific source like a file, a device, a media server by different approach.
+Generally speaking, a live media stream as well as a replay stream can be inputted to StreamSwitch, from a specific source like a file, a device, a media server by different approach.
 StreamSwitch converts it into the internal format, and output it to different clients by different protocols.
 The new input or output approach (protocol) can be added to StreamSwitch by the plug-in method, in theory, StreamSwitch can support any stream media protocol as long as you write an extension(plug-in) for it.

-In StreamSwitch, the component implementing an input protocol is called "source", which is a standalone executable program in system.
-A running instance (i.e. OS process) of this "source" program would get a specific media stream by the corresponding protocol into StreamSwitch.
+In StreamSwitch, the component implementing the input protocol is called "source", which is a standalone executable program in system.
+A running instance (i.e. an OS process) of this "source" program would get a specific media stream by the corresponding protocol into StreamSwitch.
 The component implementing an output protocol is called "port", which is also a standalone program in system.
 It usually works as a server of the corresponding protocol.
-When a client connects to this server, a child process or thread would be created, which is responsible to get a speicfied media stream from the corresponding source, and transmit to the client by its protcol.
+When a client connects to this server, a child process or thread would be created, which is responsible to get the specified media stream from the corresponding source, and transmit to the client by its protocol.
-The component to manage all the "source"s and "port"s is called "controller", which is a (python) library, providing API of StreamSwitch to the outside world.
+The component to manage all the "source"s and "port"s is called "controller", which is a (python) library, providing the API of StreamSwitch to the outside world.
 Also, the "controller" is shipped with a web application, which provides a Web UI for demonstrating the functionality of StreamSwitch to the customer.

 From the above, it's very easy to add the new input/output protocol support to StreamSwitch.
 And each protocol component in StreamSwitch is completely